BACKGROUND AND PURPOSE

 HOW TO APPLY

-• Submit an essay of 500 words or less, addressing the theme:
+• Submit an essay of 500 words or less.

 • Neither the American Counseling Association nor the American Counseling Association Foundation is responsible if an entry does not reach the Awards program submission queue.